BitNers/Learning-from-Scratch/Operating Systems/README.md

 ## 3. Types of Operating Systems

-Types of Operating Systems

-Following are some of the most widely used types of Operating system.
+Following are some of the most widely used types of Operating system:

     1. Simple Batch System
     2. Multiprogramming Batch System